cbonesteel/c-minesweeper/README.md

 The minesweeper game will allow for custom board sizes and difficulty, difficulty being defined by mine density.
 All user inputs will be used in the form [letter] [x] [y].
-The letter will define the specific game command, flag, reveil, help, etc., with x and y being the coordinate to be executed on if the command requires it.
+The letter will define the specific game command, flag, reveal, help, etc., with x and y being the coordinate to be executed on if the command requires it.

 ## Installing this Repository